PreethiAnanthBabu/Aws-Solution-Architect-Labs/Docker/LAB2_Creating Docker Image.md

                                                         Updates the Ubuntu package index
                                                         Creates a new image layer
-            CMD["echo","This is my first dockerfile"] - Defines the default command for the container Executes when the container starts
+            CMD["echo","This is my first dockerfile"] - Defines the default command for the container Executes when the container starts )
+> Build the Dockerfile
+  " docker build tag --demofile:v1 ."